Oleksandr Vilkul: Early political career

 In 2003, Vilkul became a member of the Russophile Party of Regions.
 In 2005, he became head of the Kryvorizhska State Organization of the Party of Regions.
 From 2004 to 2006, he was also a head of the Kryvorizhskyi electoral headquarters of the Party of Regions.

 In the 2006 Ukrainian parliamentary election, Vilkul was elected as a People's Deputy of Ukraine, representing the Party of Regions.
 In July 2006, he was chosen as Vice-Chairman of the Verkhovna Rada Committee on Issues of Industrial and Regulatory Policy and Entrepreneurship.

 Vilkul was re-elected in the 2007 Ukrainian parliamentary election.
 He was chosen as Vice-Chairman of the Verkhovna Rada Committee on Industrial and Regulatory Policy and Entrepreneurship.
 As a People's Deputy, Vilkul achieved the redistribution of emission taxes in favour of local government budgets.
 As a result, oblasts got 70% of ecological dues.

 In 2007, Vilkul was chosen as head of the Party of Regions' electoral headquarters.
 Amidst the 2010 Ukrainian presidential election, he served as head of the electoral headquarters of Viktor Yanukovych in Dnipropetrovsk Oblast.
 Yanukovych would go on to win in Dnipropetrovsk Oblast and the election as a whole, though several irregularities were reported in the oblast's vote counting.

 According to The Ukrainian Week, Vilkul is closely linked to Ukrainian oligarch Rinat Akhmetov.

 Governor of Dnipropetrovsk Oblast

 On 18 March 2010, by decree of President Viktor Yanukovych, Vilkul was appointed as Governor of Dnipropetrovsk Oblast.

 From March 2010, Vilkul served as head of the Dnipropetrovsk Oblast organisation of the Party of Regions.

-From November 2010 Vilkul is a Deputy of Dnipropetrovsk Regional Council.
+From November 2010 Vilkul is a Deputy of Dnipropetrovsk Oblast Council.
 He was elected by majority voted system and got 83,17% votes of electors.

 According to the Comments weekly newspaper, Vilkul was recognised as the best governor in Ukraine in 2010.
 In a 2011 poll, Vilkul was chosen as winner of the national "Person of the Year" award, having won the category "Regional Leader."